Abandon17-tech/wosfile/README.md

 ## Examples

 These examples use a dataset exported from Web of Science in multiple separate files(the maximum number of exported records per file is 500).
-Put the raw files exported from wos into the raw_data folder

-### Citation network

-For this example you will need the [NetworkX](http://networkx.github.io/) package.
-The data must be exported as ‘Full Record and Cited References’.
+Put the raw files exported from wos into the raw_data folder, which must be exported as ‘Full Record and Cited References’.

 ```python
 import os